 In the Network Connectivity business, realization could be lower year on year based on the market conditions.
 Every year when annual contracts come up for renewal, customers sign up for more bandwidth or more links at a lower unit price.
 This is offset somewhat by lower bandwidth costs, which we renegotiate with our service providers.
 This impacts us in two ways: first, despite an increase in sales volume, we may not see a commensurate rise in revenues; and secondly, margins in our business are continually shrinking.
-Therefore, our revenue from our connectivity business may stagnate with declining bandwidth costs.
+Therefore, our revenue from our connectivity business may stagnate with declining bandwidth prices.

-We may not be able to retain and acquire customers for our data centres.
+We may not be able to retain and acquire customers for our Data Centers.

-In the field of data centre services, competition from data centre operators may attract customers away from us or make it more difficult for us to attract new customers.
+In the field of Data Center services, competition from Data Center operators may attract customers away from us or make it more difficult for us to attract new customers.
 If competitors are more successful than us in the market, it could be difficult for us to retain and/or acquire customers.
 Furthermore, once customers cease using our services and choose another service provider, it may require substantial efforts in terms of cost and time to re-acquire such customers, and despite spending on such customer acquisition or retention, we may be unsuccessful in retaining such customers.

-In order to improve our competitiveness, we have constructed Data Centres at NOIDA near Delhi and a Data Centre at Rabale in Mumbai, India.
+In order to improve our competitiveness, we continue to expand our Data Center infrastructure.
 If we are unable to attract adequate customers, we will not be able to achieve the revenues initially anticipated, which could have an adverse effect on our future results of operations and financial condition.

-Our data centres may not be competitive enough in terms of green features.
+Our Data Centers may not be competitive enough in terms of green features.

-We may fail to convert our existing Data centres and/or build new Data centres under the LEED (Leadership in Energy and Environmental Design) Commercial Interior (CI) programme of United States Green Building Council (USGBC).
+We may fail to convert our existing Data Centers and/or build new Data Centers under the LEED (Leadership in Energy and Environmental Design) Commercial Interior (CI) programme of United States Green Building Council (USGBC).
 LEED certification is an internationally recognized programme and is considered one of the highest standards for energy efficient constructions.
-The data centre uses several green features such as site ecology, water conservation, smart energy meters and equipments, reduction of CO2 emissions, high recycle content, effective waste management and eco-friendly interiors.
-Increased demand for green data centre may hamper the marketing of our existing data centres that are not LEED certified.
+The Data Center uses several green features such as site ecology, water conservation, smart energy meters and equipment, reduction of CO2 emissions, high recycle content, effective waste management and eco-friendly interiors.
+Increased demand for green Data Center may hamper the marketing of our existing Data Centers that are not LEED certified.